openmrs/openmrs-module-oncology/BACKEND_PROPOSAL.md

 ---

 **Doctor (DR)** use cases (primary datamodel classes involved are `Patient`, `OrderGroup`, `Order`, `OrderSet`, `OrderSetMember`, `OrderType`, `Encounter`):
-- DR_UC1: As a doctor, I want to select a chemotherapy regimen from a pre-configured set available during ordering.
+- DR_UC1: As a doctor, I want to select and edit a chemotherapy regimen from a pre-configured set available during ordering.
+- DR_UC2: As a doctor, I want to submit an order for the selected chemotherapy regimen in DR_UC1 use case.
-- DR_UC2: As a doctor, I want to modify chemotherapy regimen *initially ordered* for a patient (i.e. before final order confirmation).
+- DR_UC3: As a doctor, I want to modify chemotherapy regimen *initially ordered* for a patient (i.e. before final order confirmation).
-- DR_UC3: As a doctor, I want to modify chemotherapy regimen *previously ordered* for a patient (i.e. order is already in datamodel)
+- DR_UC4: As a doctor, I want to modify chemotherapy regimen *previously ordered* for a patient (i.e. order is already in datamodel)

 ---